Jack Gardner (boxer)

 Jack Leonard Gardner (6 November 1926 – 11 November 1978) was a British heavyweight boxer.
 He was the Heavyweight Champion of Great Britain, the British Empire, and Europe.
 Gardner was a top ten contender for the Heavyweight Championship of the World and retired with a record of 28 wins, 23 by knockout, and 6 losses, a total of 34 fights.

 Early life

-Jack Gardner was born on 6 November 1926 at Market Harborough, England.
+Jack Gardner was born on 6 November 1926 at Market Harborough, Leicestershire, England.
 He served in the Grenadier Guards in the British Army from 1945 to 1951.
 He earned the rank of Colour Sergeant by the age of 24, becoming one if the youngest Colour Sergeants in the Grenadier Guards to serve Queen Elizabeth II.
 It was during his time as a guardsman, Gardner began his amateur boxing career.

 He won the ABA Heavyweight title, as well as the Army and Imperial Services Heavyweight Titles in 1948, representing Great Britain in the Olympic Games.

 Gardner stood 6' 1", had a reach of 78 inches, and weighed anywhere from 200 to 220 pounds during his career.